supertuxkart/stk-website/wiki_untranslated/Materials.md

 Switch to object mode and create a new plane of exactly the same size and shape at exactly the same position as the one you sculpted.

 Switch to Edit Mode, select all vertices of the flat plane, and unwrap it (shortcut: u > Unwrap).
-In the UV/Image Editor, click the "New" button to create a new image.
+In the UV Editor window, click the "New" button to create a new image.
 Set the dimensions to the same as those of the original texture.
 Switch to Object Mode now; you should see that your flat plane is black if you have "Textured solid" enabled.
+Viewport Settings to use either **Solid** mode with the color set to **Texture** or **Material Preview** mode.
+For Blender <= 2.79, enable **Textured solid** in the 3D View window properties panel (shortcut: n).

-{%popup_info It is **very** important that at some point you have selected all the vertices of the flat plane in edit mode and have the blank texture open in the UV/Image editor.
+{%popup_info It is **very** important that at some point you have selected all the vertices of the flat plane in edit mode and have the blank texture open in the UV Editor window.
 This assigns the texture as a *face texture*, which is needed for baking.%}

 Remember how I said above to ignore Blender materials and the "Texture" section of the Properties window?
 Well, here's a rare exception, because we're using Blender's own tools to create the normal map.
 Make sure that you have "Blender Render" selected as the rendering engine in the Info window.
 In the "Materials" section of the Properties window, with the <u>flat</u> plane selected, click the "New" button.
 Leave the settings as they are right now.